Easy Steps for a Functional Resume

 C. AWARDS / ACHIEVEMENTS

-• List specific additional awards or achievements that help you attain your career objective.
+List specific additional awards or achievements that would be valued by the employer.

 Emergency Management Institute 0000